Electric dipole moments of neutron and heavy quarks c, t in CP violating $U(1)_X$SSM: Abstract

 \section{Abstract}

-Considering the new CP violating phases, we analyze the electric dipole moments (EDMs) of neutron and heavy quarks c, t in a CP violating supersymmetric extension of the standard model, whose local gauge group is $U(1)_X\times SU(3)_C\times SU(2)_L \times U(1)_Y$.
-The contributions from the one loop diagrams and the Weinberg operators are taken into account.
-In our used parameter space, the numerical results can satisfy the constraint from neutron EDM.
-The EDMs of heavy quarks c and t can reach $10^{-19}\sim10^{-18}$ e.cm.
-This is favor to the study of CP-violation.
+We study and analyze the electric dipole moments (EDMs) of neutron and heavy quarks c, t in a CP-violating (CPV) supersymmetric U(1) extension of the standard model called $U(1)_X$SSM, whose local gauge group is $U(1)_X\times SU(3)_C\times SU(2)_L \times U(1)_Y$.
+The contributions from the one loop diagrams and the Weinberg operators are taken into account with the new introduced CPV phases beyond the minimum supersymmetric standard model(MSSM) being non-zero.
+Our numerical results show that in $U(1)_X$SSM the neutron EDM can be smaller than its experimental upper bound $1.8\times10^{-26}$ e$\cdot$cm without a small CPV phase.
+The magnitudes of EDMs of heavy quarks c and t can reach $10^{-24}$ e$\cdot$cm. and $10^{-22}$ e$\cdot$cm respectively.
+This is favorable to the study of CPV.